NREL/rex/examples/NREL_Data/README.rst

 coordinates, take a look at other methods like `ResourceX.lat_lon_gid
 <https://nrel.github.io/rex/_autosummary/rex.resource_extraction.resource_extraction.ResourceX.html#rex.resource_extraction.resource_extraction.ResourceX.lat_lon_gid>`_
 that get the ``gid`` for multiple coordinates at once.
-Also consider saving the ``gids`` you are interested in and reusing them instead of querying these methods repeatedly.
+Also consider saving the ``gid`` indices you are interested in and reusing them instead of querying these methods repeatedly.

 You can also use a ``ResourceX`` class specific to a given resource type (e.g., wind or solar) to retrieve a DataFrame with all variables you will need to run